-Something against it is always, no matter in which stage you are and how big the fear is, and that is the important message.
+Something about it is always, no matter in which stage you are and how great the fear is, and that is the important message.
 It's never too late, so do not give up.

 There are many different ways to get things done - some may help, others may not.
 That's because people are different and think.

-Fear can occur when things get hot or when something unforseeable approaches us.
+Fear can happen when things get hot or when something unforseeable approaches us.
 Or when we are suddenly confronted with something that we did not expect.

 What to do against Examinations?

-It can also get over the fear of the exam, because instead of the nice teacher Mrs. Müller, who should have taken the exam from you, the rather arrogant and omniscient strict teacher Mr. Meier looks at you penetratingly, according to the motto: "Let's see what you do not know! "
+You can also fear the exam because instead of the nice teacher Mrs. Müller, who should have taken the exam for you, the rather arrogant and omniscient, strict teacher Mr. Meier looks at you piercingly, following the motto: "Let's see, what you don't know! "

 Waiting makes the fear worse

-Surely you can also understand how it can be when the exam date shifts back half an hour.
-One sits quite nervously like a pile of misery in the hallway, in front of the large, still closed door on the: "Attention Examination, please do not disturb!"
-Stands and hardly bears the silence in the corridor.
+You can certainly understand how it can happen if the exam date is postponed by half an hour.
+You sit completely nervous like a pile of misery in the hallway, in front of the large, still locked door on the: “Attention, examination, please do not disturb!” stands and can hardly bear the silence in the corridor.

 One waits to be released from this torment of waiting and finally to be called.
-There are a lot of examples of these anxiety-provoking moments, and I think you know exactly what I mean - maybe you've already experienced one or the other, or you know someone who did it.
+There are a lot of examples of these anxiety-provoking moments, and I think you know exactly what I mean - maybe you've already experienced one or the other, or you know someone who has done so.

 12 Typical blockages for Examination Comp